 A personal opinion on Elon Musk and what makes successful people tick

 While I don’t approve of his dreams, I wonder what makes people like Elon Musk succeed.
 What makes them high achievers?
 He says he puts in close to 100+ hours of work each week, which literally translates to 3–4 hours of sleep each day.
 I’m sure a lot of people on the planet put in lots of hours to work, but, despite all that there are very few Elon Musks in the world today.
-While this question was open in my mind, a speaker in one of the videos about him said something that caught my mind.
-Apparently Elon Musk was a child prodigy and that during his childhood he would read for 5 hours a day.
+While this question remained unanswered in my mind, a speaker in one of the videos about him said something that caught my attention.
+Apparently Elon Musk was a child prodigy and during his childhood read for close to 5 hours a day.
 Reading, here, mind you doesn’t mean reading academic materials.
 Not just this, he also developed a graphic enabled computer program that was quite a hit during his days.